MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-an-archive-and-deletion-policy-for-mailboxes.md

 ms.custom:
 - seo-marvel-apr2020
 - admindeeplinkEXCHANGE
-description: "Walkthrough example of how to create a Messaging Records Management (MRM) archiving and deletion policy to automatically move items to a user's archive mailbox."
+description: "How to create a Messaging Records Management (MRM) archiving and deletion policy to automatically move items to a user's archive mailbox."
 ---

-# Example Messaging Records Management (MRM) archive and deletion policy for mailboxes in your organization
+# Set up an archive and deletion policy for mailboxes in your organization

 Microsoft 365 compliance admins can create an archiving and deletion policy that automatically moves items to a user's [archive mailbox](archive-maiboxes.md) and automatically deletes items from the mailbox.

-The admin does this by creating a Messaging Records Management (MRM) retention policy that's assigned to mailboxes, and moves items to a user's archive mailbox after a certain period of time and that also deletes items from the mailbox after they reach a certain age limit.
+You do this by by creating a Messaging Records Management (MRM) retention policy that's assigned to mailboxes, and moves items to a user's archive mailbox after a certain period of time and that also deletes items from the mailbox after they reach a certain age limit.

 The actual rules that determine what items are moved or deleted and when that happens are called retention tags.
-Using MRM, retention tags are linked to an MRM retention policy, that in turn is assigned to a user's mailbox.
+Retention tags are linked to an MRM retention policy, that in turn is assigned to a user's mailbox.
 A retention tag applies retention settings to individual messages and folders in a user's mailbox.
 It defines how long a message remains in the mailbox and what action is taken when the message reaches the specified retention age.
 When a message reaches its retention age, it's either moved to the user's archive mailbox or it's deleted.

 The steps in this article set up an archiving and retention policy for a fictitious organization named Alpine House.
 Setting up this policy includes the following tasks: